 - A. Ordinary office expenses and travel expenses incurred by a fiduciary or counsel are deemed to be compensated by the statutory fee, and the court will not allow further reimbursement except: - 1.
-An exception may be made for the reasonable expenses of fiduciaries for travel on estate business. - 2.
-For good cause shown, the court may allow office expenses such as photocopying, express mail, postage, or long distance phone expenses, if the court considers such expenses necessary and reasonable in view of the amount of the statutory fee and work required in the administration of the estate. - B. Travel and office expenses appearing in any account must be explained in the report.
+An exception may be made for the reasonable expenses of fiduciaries for travel on estate business.

+- 2. For good cause shown, the court may allow office expenses such as photocopying, express mail, postage, or long-distance phone expenses, if the court considers such expenses necessary and reasonable in view of the amount of the statutory fee and work required in the administration of the estate. - 3.
+An itemized description of each item of costs must be set forth in the report.

+Travel and office expenses appearing in any account must be explained in the report.

+C. Requests for Extraordinary Fees must comply with rule 4.16.2, subsection C.4.
 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011)
+1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011; Rev. 1/1/2017; Rev. 1/1/2019)

-Fees and Commissions in Trusts, Conservatorships, and Guardianships
+Fees, Costs and Commissions in Trusts, Conservatorships, and Guardianships

-- A. The court will not grant a fee request without an accounting, absent good cause. - B. Fees for court appointed counsel should be requested in the hearing as part of counsel's report and comply with the requirements of Local Rule 4.15.13. - C. Any Requests for Court Approval and/or confirmation of compensation must be set forth in a declaration that is separate from the Petition or Account. - 1.
-Conservators seeking compensation must submit the following: - a.
-A completed "Fee Request Declaration" (form SDSCPR-96) for all requests for compensation in excess of \$750.00.
+- A. The court will not grant a fee request without an accounting, absent good cause.B.
+Fees for court-appointed counsel should be requested in the hearing as part of counsel's report and comply with the requirements of rule 4.15.13. - C. Any Requests for Court Approval and/or confirmation of compensation must be set forth in a declaration that is separate from the Petition or Account.

+Conservators seeking compensation must submit the following:

-- b.
-Must state whether or not funds from any outside sources have been received by the Conservator, which cover in whole or in part, the costs of administration of the conservatorship. - 2.
-Institutional fiduciaries seeking approval of fees premised upon fee schedules must submit a declaration that sets forth the published fee schedule for the period involved; the compensation paid to the fiduciary during the period; and the dates of such payment(s). - 3.
-In guardianships and conservatorships in which the Public Guardian or County Counsel seek compensation, a declaration must be filed that sets forth information regarding the factors listed in Probate Code section 2942 together with the information required in Rule 4.16.2(C)(4) of these rules, except that the hours expended and an hourly rate of service need not be set forth. - 4.
-In all other fee requests, the declaration must: - a.
-Specify the specific dates during which the services were performed; - b.
-Set forth categories of services rendered, together with the amount of hours expended for each such category and the hourly rate sought for each such category; - c.
-Each category to set forth the total number of hours performed by each person who performed the services and the hours spent by each of them; - d.
-Set forth the total cumulative amount of hours for each of the following: the attorney, paralegal, law clerk, legal assistant or any other person who performed the services set forth in the declaration; - e.
-Use of paralegals must include the requirements listed in Rule 7.703(e) of the California
+- a.
+A completed "Fee Declaration: Conservator" (form SDSC PR-096) for all requests for compensation in excess of \$750. - b.
+A statement whether or not funds from any outside sources have been received by the conservator which cover in whole or in part the costs of administration of the conservatorship. - 2.
+Institutional fiduciaries seeking approval of fees premised upon fee schedules must submit a declaration that sets forth the published fee schedule for the period involved, the compensation paid to the fiduciary during the period, and the dates of such payment(s). - 3.
+In guardianships and conservatorships in which the Public Guardian or County Counsel seek compensation, a declaration must be filed that sets forth information regarding the factors listed in Probate Code section 2942 together with the information required in rule 4.16.2(C)(4) except that the hours expended and an hourly rate of service need not be set forth. - 4.
+In all other fee requests, the declaration must:

+a.
+Specify the specific dates during which the services were performed;